 Yes, please!
-We tried to make the schedule so that this would be possible.
 When you register for an additional race, you will be charged only $5.00, rather than the full price of the additional race.

 What should I wear?
 Do I need to wear the stretchy pants?

 No worries, Chancho!
 Stretchy pants are not required.
-Dress for the weather (race day is December 16), and keep in mind that you are likely to get muddy.
-Also, you will need to pin your race number to the back of your shirt.
+Dress for the weather (race day is December 29), and keep in mind that you are likely to get muddy.
+Also, you will need to pin your race number to the side of your shirt.

 Will I have fun?